jublo/codebird-php/README.md

 1. Send an `INIT` event to get a `media_id` draft.
 2. Upload your chunks with `APPEND` events, each one up to 5MB in size.
-3. Send a `FINALIZE` event to convert the draft to a ready-to-tweet `media_id`.
+3. Send a `FINALIZE` event to convert the draft to a ready-to-Tweet `media_id`.
-4. Post your tweet with video attached.
+4. Post your Tweet with video attached.

 Here’s a sample for video uploads: